Mrs.

 I love to take a photograph

-So Mama don't take my Kodachrome away
+So Mama don't take my Kodachrome

 Mama don't take my Kodachrome away